 Every school student looks forward to lunchtime.
 Fortunately, these options will be found much more favorable than the traditional school cafeteria meals.
 From classic comfort food to vegan, organic, and gluten-free options, Jackson County has plenty of palate pleasing fare to choose from for even the pickiest eaters.

 Arguably the best grilled cheese (using home-made bread) can be found at Mad Batter Kitchen in downtown Sylva.
 Mad Batter also provides a menu stacked with delicious healthier options if it’s time to eat some veggies, or pizza by the slice if you’d prefer to splurge.
 For something a little more hearty, try The Coffee Shop.
 This hometown staple has been serving up comfort food such as country fried steak and gravy since 1926.
-Other local kid favorites are Spaghetti from Lulu’s on Main, Chicken Strips from Randevu in Cashiers (best served with their house-made honey mustard sauce), Slab Town Pizza, and on a cold day, hot cocoa from Bucks Coffee Café.
+Other local kid favorites are Spaghetti from Lulu’s on Main, Slab Town Pizza in Cashiers, and on a cold day, hot cocoa from Bucks Coffee Café.

 Cooking Classes Taught by You